rs-dkd/BlendReality/README.md

 ## 🌟 Overview

-BlenderVR is an immersive virtual reality application that brings professional 3D modeling capabilities into VR.
-Inspired by Blender's powerful feature set, BlenderVR allows direct manipulation of 3D objects in virtual space, making complex modeling operations more intuitive while maintaining the precision and capability of desktop modeling software.
+BlendReality is an immersive virtual reality application that brings professional 3D modeling capabilities into VR.
+Inspired by Blender's powerful feature set, BlendReality allows direct manipulation of 3D objects in virtual space, making complex modeling operations more intuitive while maintaining the precision and capability of desktop modeling software.

 ### 🎯 Project Objectives